gSchool/DNA-release-3/02-Phase-A/99-checkpoint.md

 * The familiarity trap - assuming stakeholders see the value and understand the “why” as clearly as you do
 * Death by powerpoint - under communicating and relying on powerpoint slides to convey your message
-* Risk/Weakness awareness - starting meetings by bringing awareness to your weaknesses or risks, harming confidence in the engagement
+* Over emphasis of Risks/Weaknesses - starting meetings by bringing awareness to your weaknesses or risks, harming confidence in the engagement
-* Educate and inform - assuming stakeholders are not aware of the tenants of your innovation, educating and informing before selling
+* Excessively informing - assuming stakeholders are not aware of the tenants of your innovation, educating and informing before selling
 * Under communicating - not repeating your message, assuming stakeholders only need to hear your message once before they can grasp the concept and believe in it

 ##### !end-options